redox-os/website/content/news/this-month-251031.md

 - (doc) Ribbon [documented the method](https://doc.redox-os.org/book/troubleshooting.html#debug-methods) to verify if Orbital or system hangs with a bug
 - (doc) Ribbon added the [Harvard CS50](https://www.youtube.com/watch?v=8mAITcNt710) 24-hour course from freeCodeCamp in the "References" page, thanks to Ron Williams
-- (doc) Ribbon explained [why C/C++ programs and libraries are hard and time consuming to port](https://doc.redox-os.org/book/developer-faq.html#why-cc-programs-and-libraries-are-hard-and-time-consuming-to-port) in the Developer FAQ
+- (doc) Ribbon explained [why C/C++ programs and libraries can be hard and time consuming to port](https://doc.redox-os.org/book/developer-faq.html#why-cc-programs-and-libraries-are-hard-and-time-consuming-to-port) in the Developer FAQ
 - (doc) Ribbon did many improvements, fixes and cleanup in the porting documentation

 ## Website Improvements